University of Birmingham: Selly Oak campus

 The university's Selly Oak campus is a short distance to the south of the main campus.
 It was the home of a federation of nine colleges, known as Selly Oak Colleges, mainly focused on theology, social work, and teacher training.
 The Federation was for many years associated with the University of Birmingham.
 A new library, the Orchard Learning Resource Centre, was opened in 2001, shortly before the Federation ceased to exist.
-The OLRC is now one of Birmingham University's site libraries.
+The OLRC is now one of the University of Birmingham's site libraries.
 Among the Selly Oak Colleges was Westhill College, (later the University of Birmingham, Westhill), which merged with the university's School of Education in 2001.
 In the following years most of the remaining colleges closed, leaving two colleges which continue today, Woodbrooke College, a study and conference centre for the Society of Friends, and Fircroft College, a small adult education college with residential provision.
 Woodbrooke College's Centre for Postgraduate Quaker Studies, established in 1998, works with the University of Birmingham to deliver research supervision for the degrees of MA by research and PhD.

 The Selly Oak campus is now home to the Department of Drama and Theatre Arts in the newly refurbished Selly Oak Colleges Old Library and George Cadbury Hall 200-seat theatre.
 The UK daytime television show Doctors is filmed on this campus.
 The University of Birmingham School occupies a brand new, purpose-built building located on the university's Selly Oak campus.
 The University of Birmingham School is sponsored by the University of Birmingham and managed by an Academy Trust.
 The University of Birmingham School opened in September 2015.